Investigators' FCOI Policy

-The Signing Official also shall ensure that each investigator completes training immediately when any of the following applies, as advised by the General Counsel: (1) this FCOI Policy or procedures are revised in any manner that affects the requirements of the investigators or (2) The Center finds that an investigator is not in compliance with this FCOI Policy or a management plan.
+The Signing Official also shall ensure that each investigator completes training immediately when any of the following applies, as advised by the General Counsel: (1) this FCOI Policy or procedures are revised in any manner that affects the requirements of the investigators or (2) Center on Addiction finds that an investigator is not in compliance with this FCOI Policy or a management plan.

 “Immediately” shall mean the training is provided or made accessible and the investigators participate in the training expeditiously following the event that triggers the training requirement.

 Prior to submission to PHS of an application for a research grant, the principal investigator shall identify to the Signing Official (1) all investigators (as defined above) anticipated to be participating in the research, (2) those who are senior/key personnel (as defined below) and (3) those who are subrecipients and the institution(s) employing them.